 In the decade leading up to 2019, 98 per cent of countries reduced their military expenditure.

 Regionally, Asia-Pacific lead the way while the Middle East and North Africa, and South Asia, saw a region-wide increase.
-Led by improvements in Iraq, the Middle East and North Africa region began to reduce the regional military expenditure.
+Led by improvements in Iraq, the Middle East and North Africa region began to reduce the regional military spending.

 In India, the world’s fifth largest military, 94 per cent of respondents reported having trust in the military.
 This is the equal fifth highest level worldwide, tied with Finland, but below Rwanda, which is at 99 per cent, Pakistan at 96 per cent, and Azerbaijan at 95 per cent.